cesar-gz/Project-0/README.md

 https://docs.google.com/spreadsheets/d/12aRHzNKM2NZVCQUs7e6qWHEX-ZE_hBW6Qd6rnPpr9ag/edit#gid=702652394
 ### How to get the most recent code everytime before you begin your task:
-type "git pull" in the terminal, when you are in the C:\ ... \Project-0 directory
+type "git pull" in the terminal, when you are in the C:\ ... \RestaurantRoulette directory

 ### How to get the website to run:

-1) In one terminal, go to C:\ ... \Project-0\backend directory, type "nodemon server"
+1) In one terminal, go to C:\ ... \RestaurantRoulette\backend directory, type "nodemon server"
-2) In another terminal, go to C:\ ... \Project-0\frontend directory, type "npm start"
+2) In another terminal, go to C:\ ... \RestaurantRoulette\frontend directory, type "npm start"

 Our website will then pop up in a new tab